tzeikob/javascript-patterns/behavioral/observer/README.md

 }
 ```

-> We could call the listener with `this` instead of `null` in case we need to access the observable within the listener's code for farther use via the `this` operator.
+> We could call the listener with `this` instead of `null` in case we need to access the observable within the listener's code for further use via the `this` operator.

 ### An observable must have a purpose ###